Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 26 Juni 2025 17.32.26 UTC
+- WIB: Kamis, 26 Juni 2025 18.24.41 UTC
-- WITA: Kamis, 26 Juni 2025 18.32.26 UTC
+- WITA: Kamis, 26 Juni 2025 19.24.41 UTC
-- WIT: Kamis, 26 Juni 2025 19.32.26 UTC
+- WIT: Kamis, 26 Juni 2025 20.24.41 UTC

 Kutipan Inspiratif:
-"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."
+"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."

-Kategori: success
+Kategori: technology